TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

     Build/Scripts/runTests.sh

 That's it.
 You just executed the entire unit test suite.
-Now that we have examined the initial Core clone and a Composer install process, we will then look at the different ways we can apply the :file:`runTests.sh` or other scenarios.
+Now that we have examined the initial Core clone and a Composer install process, we will look at the different ways we can utilize the :file:`runTests.sh` for other scenarios.

 Overview